I Hear Bacon

 iv.
 Slow Breakdown by Michael Brook – mellow and soft

-The music affected sipping perceptions for both types of wine.
-When people heard the zingy Just Can’t Get Enough music they rated the wine as more ‘zingy.’
-With the powerful and heavy Carmina Burana, they rated the wine as more ‘powerful and heavy’ and so on.
+When people hear the zingy Just Can’t Get Enough music they rate the wine as more ‘zingy.’
+With the powerful and heavy Carmina Burana, they rate the wine as more ‘powerful and heavy’.

-Choose your dinner soundtrack wisely.
+Bottom line: choose your dinner soundtrack wisely.

 www.justcurious.ca